makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep

+As a Maker
+So that I can talk with my friends
+I want to be able to reply to Peeps
 ```

 Technologies used: